BananaApache/get_answers_from_mru/README.md

-# mru.org practice question answer scraper
+# complete practice questions for mr. trainor easy peasy
 Get answers from practice questions from mru.org courses

 Make sure HW pdf that Mr.trainor assigned is in downloads folder